AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

  * **I, Grimblade:** Whether through the magic stored within it or from some other means, your Grimblade has become sentient and ambulatory.
 It can float, act, and attack on its own.

 ## Great Soul Shaman
-The soul of a great beast lives within you, granting you it’s skills and form.
+The soul of a great beast lives within you, granting you its skills and form.
 Shamanic ritual prepares for such a transfer, layering soul upon soul for generations until an animal is ready to make a Shaman.
 ### Core Ability
 **Great Soul:** An unusually dense and powerful soul from some animal has been ritualistically implanted into you.
 This grants you some measure of that animal’s skills as well as the ability to freely transform into it.
 ### You Start With